Organisations Investment Program

 - Individuals, partnerships and other unincorporated bodies

-- Organisations that have previously received a grant from Arts Tasmania that has not been satisfactorily acquitted.
+- Any Organisation that has previously received a grant from Arts Tasmania that has not been satisfactorily acquitted.

 What can I apply for?